open-contracting/standard-development-handbook/docs/profiles/technical/deployment.rst

 Review pull requests and recent changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow the :ref:`standard's instructions<standard/technical/deployment:Review pull requests and recent changes>`, substituting the profile’s extensions for core extensions.
+Follow the :ref:`standard's instructions<standard/technical/deployment:Review pull requests and recent changes>`, substituting the profile's extensions for core extensions.

 Create new releases of core extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^